AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In reality, the implementation and verification phases are often in a loop across multiple code merges.

+You shouldn't waste much time isolating which code is AI-generated (though running agents that make PRs may make this obvious).

+The Verification Gate being porous or dense applies as much to human code as AI-generated.
+The point is that you are aware of the needs of and dangers inherent to deploying the feature.

 ## Phase 5: Deploy
 Deploy via whatever methodology works for your team.
 I recommend Continuous Deployment, but only integrate code that passes the Verification Gate, whether porous or dense.
 CI/CD in a gated context.